-Table 5 Recommendations and Assessment
+Table 4 Recommendations and Assessment

-Term Measure Advantages Disadvantages Factors to be Considered Demand Analysis Study Provide basis for designing specific measures relevant to the Project Academic exercise unless action oriented and undertaken within a short period (4 months) Other similar surveys for households and MSME Standalone Expertise on Agrifinance Complement existing skills of AIP-PRISMA team Resource trade off with other types of TA Flexibility in using this resource Awareness of Government Programs Consulting services available to farmers Cost-effectiveness might be limited Role played by NGOs Short (1-2 years) Financial literacy of Farmers Support implementation of all other measures Relatively easy to do through existing NGOs and service providers Remain abstract unless linked to other concrete measure Needs to be continued throughout the Program Link with similar initiative undertaken by BI and other partners Improved understanding of financial institutions of agricultural value chains Support implementation of all other measures Relatively easy to do through existing service providers and international TA Remain abstract unless linked to other concrete measures Needs to be continued throughout the Program Link with similar initiative undertaken by BI and other partners Medium (3-5 years) Value Chain Financing Integrates well with value chain approach of the Project Integrates farmers with enterprises Provides stronger reassurances for financial institutions (risk sharing, providing information, Requires complementary measures on capacity building and technology Strong dependence on technical assistance in the initial stages Important to prioritize a small number of value chains.
+Term Measure Advantages Disadvantages Factors to be Considered Conduct Demand-Side Analysis Study Provide basis for designing specific measures relevant to the Project • Other similar / previous surveys for households and MSME Short Establish A2F Expertise: Stand-alone / independent, albeit complementary, mechanism Complement existing skills of AIP-PRISMA team Resource trade off with other types of TA • Flexibility in using this resource (e.g. considering other AusAID programs that have A2F components) (1-2 years) Support financial education of farmers Can build upon some of the work already being carried out by existing NGOs and service providers Remain abstract unless linked to other concrete measures Needs to be continued throughout the Program Link with similar initiatives undertaken by BI and other partners Support financial institutions in understanding agricultural value chains Can build upon the work of existing service providers, donors and international TA Remain abstract unless linked to other concrete measures Needs to be continued throughout the Program Link with similar initiative undertaken by BI and other partners Medium (3-5 years) Value Chain Financing Integrates well with value chain approach of the Project Integrates farmers with enterprises Provides stronger reassurances for financial institutions (risk sharing, providing information, economy of scale in technology, marketing,) Requires complementary measures on capacity building and technology Strong dependence on technical assistance in the initial stages Important to prioritize a small number of value chains.
 The ones currently identified by the Project are probably too many.